top of page

 8-Week MBCT

 In Mindfulness-Based Cognitive Therapy (MBCT) integrated mindfulness practices and Cognitive Behavioural Therapy (CBT).
-The programme (8 weekly sessions) aims to help the participants to learn to become more aware of their internal world (their emotions, thoughts and mental images, their reactivity, impulses and their physical sensations) and external world.
-They experientially learn about how their minds work, about their thinking patterns, and how their minds and body are consistent interacting.
-By experientially realising and understanding these patterns, the participants begin to comprehend the nature of their difficulties and learn to stay with and relate to them in new adaptive ways.
-They learn to choose more skilful responses to prevent themselves from continuing their unhelpful habitual way of thinking and behaviours that keeps their difficulties and suffering going on.
+The programme (8 weekly sessions) aims to help the participants to learn to become more aware of their internal (their emotions, thoughts and mental images, their reactivity, impulses and their physical sensations) and external world.
+They experientially learn about how their minds work, about their thinking patterns, and how their minds and body are consistently interacting.
+By experientially realising and understanding these patterns, the participants begin to comprehend the nature of their difficulties and learn to stay with and relate to them in new, adaptive ways.
+They learn to choose more skilful responses to prevent themselves from continuing their unhelpful habitual ways of thinking and behaviours that keep their difficulties and suffering going on.

-Also, MBCT programme can be offered to the general population as a preventive approach to equip the participants with skills to cope wisely and skilfully with internal and external difficulties in the future.
+Also, the MBCT programme can be offered to the general population as a preventative approach to equip the participants with skills to cope wisely and skilfully with internal and external difficulties in the future.

 Indeed, there is mounting evidence supporting the reliability and efficacy of MBCT in targeting depression and other mood disorders.
-Therefore, MBCT is recommended by the UK National Institute for Health and Care Excellence (NICE) for clinical and non-clinical population.
+Therefore, it was recommended by the UK National Institute for Health and Care Excellence (NICE) for clinical and general populations.

 8-Week MBCT-L